authwit/book-NigerianBizOpsBlueprint/book.md

 \end{itemize}
 \end{tcolorbox}

-\subsection{The Innovation Appetite}
+\subsection{The Innovation Appetite}\label{subsec:the-innovation-appetite}
-Contrary to common belief, Nigerians are early adopters of innovative solutions.
-A UK fintech client was surprised when their new payment solution gained traction faster in Lagos than in London.
-The reason?
+Contrary to common belief, Nigerians are early adopters of innovative solutions.\ A UK fintech client was surprised when their new payment solution gained traction faster in Lagos than in London.\ The reason?
 Nigerians actively seek better solutions to existing challenges.

 \begin{tcolorbox}[colback=white,colframe=primary,title=\textbf{Innovation Adoption Examples}]
 \begin{itemize}